akai-z/docker-varnish/README.md

 ## Using custom VCL file

 In most cases,
-you should use your own custom VCL file with this Docker image.
+A custom VCL file should be used with this Docker image.
+(Instead of using the default one provided by the image)

-You could do that by using
+That could be done by using
 the `-v` or the `--volume` flag in `docker run` command.
 (The same applies to Docker Compose)

-Make sure that the file name in the second field of flag `-v`
+The file name in the second field of flag `-v`
 (where the file is mounted in the container),
-is named `default.vcl.template`.
+must be named `default.vcl.template`.
 And its full path is: `/etc/varnish/default.vcl.template`.

 That would allow environment variables (if used)